evernaschi/challenge_kindalab/README.md

     ```
     python manage.py migrate
     ```

+1. In settings.py file set DEBUG to True.

+1. Compile and serve the assets by running:

+    ```
+    npm run dev
+    ```

 1. Run the server:

     ```
     python manage.py runserver
     ```

 1. Run the tests:

     ```
     python manage.py test
     ```

+## In Production

+    npm run build
+    python manage.py collectstatic --noinput

 ## How to run with Docker